robocode-dev/tank-royale/bot-api/dotnet/README.md

 # Bot API for .Net

-This package contains the Bot API for developing bots for Robocode Tank Royale with the .Net platform.
+This directory contains the Bot API for developing bots for Robocode Tank Royale with the .Net platform.

-The Bot API is provided as a [Nuget] package.
+The Bot API is provided as a [Nuget] package and build for [.Net 5.0].

 ## Directory structure